 SEPTEMBER 1 TO 14, 2017

-The big event to kickoff the new season, Jazz à la Villette covers the entire jazz palette, crossing genre lines and mixing trends to offer a living panorama of this ever-evolving brand of music.
+The big event to kickoff the new season, Jazz à la Villette covers the entire jazz palette, crossing genre lines to offer a living panorama of this ever-evolving brand of music.

 Program and tickets available from May, 2017